-Since 1975, the National Highway Traffic Safety Administration has been collecting statistics about vehicular accidents across the United States.
+Since 1975, the National Highway Traffic Safety Administration has been collecting statistics about auto accidents across the United States.
 Researchers now are poring over nearly 40 years of data to identify patterns in how people use—and misuse—their vehicles, hoping to apply that knowledge to the art of accident prevention.

 Some interesting facts emerge from a look at the data for motorcycle accidents:

 - In 2010, there were 4,502 motorcyclist fatalities, continuing an upward trend that has seen only one annual decrease in the last 13 years.

 - Around 7.1 percent of all North Carolina traffic fatalities are motorcycle accidents, even though motorcycles represent only about 3 percent of the vehicles on the road.

 - Collisions with another vehicle make up the majority—about 75 percent—of motorcycle accidents.
 Usually a passenger car is the second vehicle.

 Because the motorcycle provides no protection to a rider or passenger, North Carolina motorcycle collisions are inherently more serious than other accidents.
 Around 80 percent of motorcycle crashes result in injury or death; the comparable figure for car collisions is about 20 percent.

 Why are Fatal Accidents so likely for Motorcycles?